woguta/Mpxv_Analysis/MPXV_raw_sequence_analysis_illumina.md

 # Mpox Sequence analysis from Illumina raw data (fastq files)
-### The analysis pipeline follows raw sequence reads analysis from fastq to consensus fasta.
+## The analysis pipeline follows raw sequence reads analysis from fastq to consensus fasta for amplicon based sequencing.

-Hostile or bowtie or Kraken2 or BBMap (BBduk/BBsplit): Human read removal
+### Hostile or bowtie or Kraken2 or BBMap (BBduk/BBsplit): Human read removal

-FastQC: Quality check of raw reads
+### FastQC: Quality check of raw reads

- Fastp or Trimmomatic: Adapter trimming and quality filtering
+ ### Fastp or Trimmomatic: Adapter trimming and quality filtering

-BWA mem or Minimap2: Mapping reads to references
+### BWA mem or Minimap2: Mapping reads to references

-Samtools: BAM processing and stats
+### Samtools: BAM processing and stats

-Qualimap or Mosdepth: Mapping quality statistics
+### Qualimap or Mosdepth: Mapping quality statistics

-Freebayes or snippy for calling variants
+### Freebayes or snippy for calling variants

-bcftools for consensus building
+### bcftools for consensus building

 ## Step 1: Modules needed

-Load modules if in hpc
+### Load modules if in hpc

 ```
 module load hostile/2.0.0